bigmlcom/python/docs/index.rst

 To use an ensemble locally with no connection to the internet, you must make sure that not only a local copy of the ensemble JSON file is available in your computer, but also the JSON files corresponding to the models in it.
-This is automatically achieved when you use the ``Ensemble('ensemble/50c0de043b5635198300033c')`` constructor, that fetches all the related JSON files and stores them in an ``./storage`` directory.
-Next calls to ``Ensemble('ensemble/50c0de043b5635198300033c')`` will retrieve the files from this local storage, so that internet connection will only be needed the first time an ``Ensemble`` is built.
+The ``export`` method takes care of storing the information of every model in the ensemble and storing it in the same directory as the ensemble JSON file.
+The ``Ensemble`` class will also look up for the model files in the same directory when using a path to an ensemble file as argument.

-On the contrary, if you have no memory limitations and want to increase prediction speed, you can create the ensemble from a list of local model objects.
-Then, local model objects will only be instantiated once, and this could increase performance for large ensembles:
+If you have no memory limitations you can create the ensemble from a list of local model objects.
+Then, local model objects will be always in memory and will only be instantiated once.
+This will increase performance for large ensembles:

 .. code-block:: python